nikkijuk/PlainRssReader/README.md

 To allow calling using simple api [okHttp] seems to be optimal.
 It doesn't hide IO errors, but simplifies creating connection, closing connection, parsing response body, etc. See [okHttp documentation] for more.

 Note that [OkHttp] uses [okIo] to optimize usage of javas IO system, which should lead to higher performance and reliability.

+There's at least one more way of calling http service and working on results.
+Consider operations as queue and use [Volley] like in this example of [Http get with Volley].
+Listeners are run on queued operations result, either successful or error, and refresh ui directly.

 # Snapshots of current implementation